-After the launch of Startup India scheme, a new program was launched by the government named I-MADE program which focused on helping the Indian entrepreneurs in building 1 million mobile app start-ups.
-The government of India had also launched the Pradhan Mantri Mudra Yojana which aimed to provide financial supports to the entrepreneurs from low socioeconomic backgrounds through low-interest rate loans.
+After the launch of the Startup India scheme, a new program was launched by the government named the I-MADE program which focused on helping the Indian entrepreneurs in building 1 million mobile app start-ups.
+The government of India had also launched the Pradhan Mantri Mudra Yojana which aimed to provide financial supports to entrepreneurs from low socioeconomic backgrounds through low-interest rate loans.
 Some of the key benefits of Startup India are as follows:

 - To reduce the patent registration fees.